 Stated that redirect_uri matches must be exact, with matching performed as described in Section 6.2.1 of RFC 3986 (Simple String Comparison).

+Fixed #854 - Clarified that the acr_values values are in order of preference and that acr_values requests the acr Claim as a Voluntary Claim.

 -10

 Stated that sufficient entropy must be present in nonce values to prevent attackers from guessing values.